Wú Yíluò:introduction about his biography and legends,main books and academic thoughts.

 Biography and legends:

-吳儀洛Wú Yíluò 吳儀洛(Wú Yíluò), alias 遵程(Zūn Chéng), a native of Shupu, a Xiu Cai(scholar).
+吳儀洛Wú Yíluò 吳儀洛 (Wú Yíluò), his alias is Zūn Chéng, a native person of Shupu, a Xiù Cai (former scholar graduate of first degree).
 He was born in a family of famous herbalists for generations, and his previous generations had a wealth of book collections.
-Many books of famous masters were collected, such as collections of poems, classics, and history, and there were many rare medical books.
+Many books of famous masters were collected, such as collections of poems, classical works, and history, and there were many rare medical books.
 They were well-known for studying and practicing medicine.
-He studied as a candidate for the imperial examinations at a young age, read the medical books in leisure, and later changed to study Qi Huang(the study of Qi Bo and Huang Di, or the traditional Chinese medicine).
-He ever traveled to south and north provinces and other places, and stayed in Siming (today's Ningbo) for five years, enter the Tian Yi chamber to read medical books hardly, his learning turned refined gradually.
-In his spare time of practicing medicine, he gathered books to read widely and refined his study in syndromes.
+He studied as a candidate for the imperial examinations at a young age, read the medical books at leisure, and later changed to study Qí Huáng (the study of Qí Bó and Huáng Dì, or traditional Chinese medicine).
+He ever traveled to the south and north provinces and other places, stayed in Siming (today's Ningbo) for five years, and entered the Tian Yi chamber to read medical books hardly, his learning turned out to be refined gradually.
+In his spare time of practicing medicine, he gathered books to read widely and refined his study of syndromes.
 He practiced medicine for 40 years and was famous in the township.

 Main books and academic thoughts:

-《本草從新》(Ben Cao Cong Xin, or the New Compilation of Materia Medica), 18 volumes, the book was compiled by Wu Yiluo and finished in the Qianlong 22nd year(the year 1757 AD), published in the same year.
-The book recorded 721 kinds of herbs, which are 240 kinds more than herbs recorded in 《本草備要》(Ben Cao Bei Yao, or the Essentials of Materia Medica).
-The book is composed of 6 volumes, each volume is divided into 3 volumes again, a total of 18 volumes, more than 210 kinds of herbs were attached (including those not listed separately).
-The book is a pharmacological work re-edited based on Wang Ang's Ben Cao Bei Yao(the Essentials of Materia Medica), nearly 300 kinds of medicinal herbs have been added.
+Ben Cao Cong Xin (the New Compilation of Materia Medica), 18 volumes, the book was compiled by Wu Yiluo, and it was finished in the Qianlong 22nd year (1757 AD), and was published in the same year.
+The book recorded 721 kinds of herbs, which are 240 kinds more than herbs recorded in Ben Cao Bei Yao (the Essentials of Materia Medica).
+The book is composed of 6 volumes, each volume is divided into 3 volumes again, for a total of 18 volumes, more than 210 kinds of herbs were attached (including those herbs which are not listed separately).
+The book is a pharmacological work which was re-edited based on Wang Ang's Ben Cao Bei Yao (the Essentials of Materia Medica), nearly 300 kinds of medicinal herbs have been added.
 Cordyceps, Radix Pseudoginseng, etc. are firstly collected herbs in this book.
-At the same time, the authenticity of the herb and the same herb name with the difference in nature, taste, function, etc., are all mentioned one by one.
+At the same time, the authenticity of the herb and the same herb name, with the difference in nature, taste, function, etc., are all recorded one by one.
 There are quite a few new views about the medicinal properties of herbs.
-The classification of the whole book imitates Ben Cao Gang Mu(the Compendium of Materia Medica), which is more concise and practical.
+The classification of the book imitates the classification in Ben Cao Gang Mu (the Compendium of Materia Medica), which is more concise and practical.
 This book has been widely circulated in modern Chinese Materia Medica works and has a certain value for learning and clinical reference.

-《傷寒分經》(Shang Han Fen Jing, or the Separate Channels of the Treatise on Cold-induced Diseases), works on Shang Han Lun(the Treatise on Cold-induced Diseases), ten-volumes, it was compiled by Wu Yiluo.
-The book was finished in the Qianlong 32nd year(the year 1766 AD).
-Wu Yiluo praised Yu Chang's book 《尚論篇》(Shang Lun Pian), he believed that Yu "subordinated the three hundred and ninety-seven methods into the outlines, it achieved the subtlety of channels separations", so the book was re-edited with the title of "Fen Jing", supplemented and annotated.
-The book also introduced Yu's "autumn dryness theory", "theory of sudden death from cold direct attack" which were discussed in Yu Chang's book 《醫門法律》(Yi Men Fa Lv, or the Principle and Prohibition for Medical profession).
+Shang Han Fen Jing (the Separate Channels of the Treatise on Cold-induced Diseases), works on Shang Han Lun (the Treatise on Cold-induced Diseases), its contents are in ten-volumes, it was compiled by Wu Yiluo.
+The book was finished in the Qianlong 32nd year (1766 AD).
+Wu Yiluo praised Yu Chang's book Shang Lun Pian, he believed that Yu "subordinated the three hundred and ninety-seven methods into the outlines, it achieved the subtlety of channels separations", so the book was re-edited with the title "Fen Jing" (meaning is channels separations), gets supplemented, and annotated.
+The book also introduced Yu's "autumn-dryness theory", "theory of sudden death from cold direct attack," which were discussed in Yu Chang's book Yi Men Fa Lv (the Principle and Prohibition for Medical profession).
 In terms of academic insights, this book lacks new supplements and elaborations.
-The original engraved copy survived till today.
+The original engraved copy has survived till today.

 References:

-• 1.吳儀洛Wú Yíluò:introduction about his biography and legends,main books and academic thoughts.
+• 1.Wú Yíluò:introduction about his biography and legends,main books and academic thoughts.

 Last edit and latest revision date: